CosmoStat/shear-pipe-peaks/README.md

 Authors: Emma Ayçoberry, Virginia Ajani, Axel Guinot, Martin Kilbinger, Valeria Pettorino, Samuel Farrens, CosmoStat members and UNIONS members

+The Ultraviolet Near-Infrared Optical Northern Survey (UNIONS) is an ongoing deep photometric multi-band survey of the Northern sky.
+As part of UNIONS, the Canada-France Imaging Survey (CFIS) provides r-band data with a median seeing of $0.65$ arcsec, which we use to study weak-lensing peak counts for cosmological inference.
+This work aims to assess systematics effects for weak-lensing peak counts and their impact on cosmological parameters for the UNIONS survey.
+In particular, we present results on local calibration, metacalibration shear bias, baryonic feedback, the source galaxy redshift estimate, intrinsic alignment, and the cluster member dilution.

 **Description of the input files**
 - List of the peaks from the simulations at the 2 redshifts: list_cosmo_peaks_z065.txt and list_cosmo_peaks_z068.txt